mathesar-foundation/mathesar-wiki/design/specs/viewing-views-specs.md

 #### Scenario 3: The view fails to load and enters query mode

 1. The user opens a view.
-2. The view fails to load.
+2. The view fails to load in `Table Mode`.
-3. The view query is displayed along with an error summary and the error location.
+3. The view loads in `Query Mode` instead.
+    - In `Query Mode` the [view query](#view-query) is displayed.
+    - Error summary and the error location if available is indicated to the user.

 ### Operation 2: User inspects the data type of columns